Where to exchange money in Prague and how much?

 Avoid ATMs of Euronet company.
 They are all over the city center.
 This one is on Karlova, street leading towards Charles Bridge.

 1) Try to pay by card (Visa, Mastercard) everywhere you can.
-Amex is almost never accepted, be careful!
+Amex is not always accepted, be careful!

 2) Want to exchange money?
 Go to a fair exchange office called Exchange CZ (this is a place where locals go) or to the office by the entrance to Palladium shopping mall (description in the article).

-3) If you plan to pay by card here and just want to exchange some back up money for small purchases, exchange around 50 euro / pp for the whole stay.
+3) If you plan to pay by card here and just want to exchange some back up money for small purchases, tipping and public toilets, exchange around 50 euro / pp for the whole stay.

 4) Always ask the exchange office clerk for some smaller bank notes and coins.
 Coins are very useful when paying for public WC (10 – 30 CZK).